“AH—” Li cried out as soon as the scalpel bit into the flesh of his back, into the meat so close to the nervecenter of his spine.

 👀ohoho?

-that’s totally not foreshadowing at all. no way ominous in any way, shape or form, no sir.
+i know it’s not that in this context but leave me and my jin-level thirst alonethat’s totally not foreshadowing at all. no way ominous in any way, shape or form, no sir.

 ruizhi has absolutely seen some shit. i have no doubt she’d be that old lady in prison that no one fucks with, ever. probably killed a man and no one questions it.

-AN OMAKE OF RUIZHI JUST WAY-LAYING PEOPLE, IT’S WHAT I THE PEOPLE WANT! i still send myself into giggles over the film where her pb and xiao’s pb are on the steps and she smacks him and i’m just like I NEED RUIZHI JUST SLAPPING SOME SENSE INTO THE ELDEST TIAN CHILD OKAY
+ITHE PEOPLE WANT!i still send myself into giggles over the film where her pb and xiao’s pb are on the steps and she smacks him and i’m just like I NEED RUIZHI JUST SLAPPING SOME SENSE INTO THE ELDEST TIAN CHILD OKAYthis just proves my point.

-2. He should have thought ahead but he hadn’t and that was his own fault.
+He should have thought ahead but he hadn’t and that was his own fault.
 The man was otherwise quiet for the moment it took refill his lungs in the firepit of nerves left smoldering along the angry red of his open back.
 The air was heavy with iron touched by the fading scent of distant flowerfields, war brought to their bucolic landscape on the screaming arrival of a wealthy invader.

 Huff…i cant put it into words but this paragraph tickled my brain. <3 Get me high on your writing.